Sure, an omnipotent superhero is cool.

 Wrong!

-While the fairy tale of the elusive knight in shining armor is still going strong with some, many have ditched the sod, stopped kissing frogs, and generally started to take matters into their own hands.
+While the fairy tale of the elusive knight in shining armor is still going strong with some, many have ditched the sod, stopped kissing frogs, and started taking matters into their own hands.

-Having said that: A bit of superheroeism is sexy, exciting, and allows for unusual solutions.
+Having said that: A bit of 'superheroism' is sexy, exciting, and allows for unusual solutions.

-In fiction conflicts and problems are major drivers of the story.
-They create suspense, tension, and that nailbiting urgency to turn the pages.
+Fiction conflicts and problems are major drivers of a story.
+They create suspense, tension, and that heart-pounding urgency to turn the pages.
 Solutions to seemingly unsolvable problems are the spice of every good story.
-When the protagonist is with the back up against the wall, facing a firefront racing towards him/her!
-How will he/she get away?
-There is no way out!
+When the protagonist is with the back up against the wall, facing a fire-front racing towards him/her!
+How will they get away when there is no way out!

 Divine intervention...
 The Deus Ex Machina...
-The proverbial hand that picks the protagonist up and carries him/her away.
+The proverbial hand that picks the protagonist up and carries them away.

-Letting your readers down is never a good thing.
-Obviously.
+For authors: Letting your readers down is never a good thing.
+We know that.
+We struggle to avoid this at all costs.

 It's undoubtedly one of the hardest tasks in writing to create a seemingly unsolvable conundrum and provide a solution without waving the proverbial magic wand too frantically.

 I embrace superheroes, aliens, and magic.
-Needless to say: I try to avoid the Deus Ex Machina like the devil the holy water.
+But I avoid the Deus Ex Machina like the devil the holy water.

 Kryptonite anyone?